The role of symmetry and dissipation in biolocomotion: The model

-The kinetic energy is given by $T = \frac{1}{2}\|\dot{q}\|^2$ with the usual Euclidean metric.
-The potential energy from the springs, $U_\text{shape}$, is more easily expressed in other coordinates: the spring lengths, i.e.\ the distances between the points $q_i,q_j$.
-We therefore introduce three (local) coordinate functions
+The kinetic energy is given by $T = \frac{1}{2} \sum_{i=1}^4 \|\dot{\bf x}_i\|^2$ with the usual Euclidean metric.
+This endows $Q$ with a flat Riemannian structure, and we will denote the Riemannian metric by $k$ or $k_{ij}(q)$ in generalized coordinates.
+The potential energy from the springs, $U_\s$, is more easily expressed in other coordinates: the spring lengths, i.e.\ the pair-wise distances between the points ${\bf x}_1,\dots,{\bf x}_4$.
+We therefore introduce six (local) coordinate functions